IpsitaBulsara/webcam-object-alert/README.md

-# webcam-object-alert
+# Webcam Object Alert 🚨📷

-A real-time Python application that uses a webcam to detect new customers or objects and sends automated email alerts when a new presence is detected.
+A real-time Python-based webcam surveillance application that detects new customers or objects and sends an email notification when a new presence is detected.

+## 🔍 Features

+- 📹 Live webcam monitoring
+- 🧠 Object/customer detection using frame difference or custom logic
+- 📧 Email notifications with image snapshot
+- ⚙️ Configurable detection sensitivity and email settings